WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Need To Write A Collective Hallucination Type Thingy

-Pretty sure [[Explicitly Showcased/People/Special Ones/Sunshine/Moirail\|Vie]] Is Web, Desolation
+Pretty sure [[Explicitly Showcased/People/Special Ones/Sunshine/Moirail\|Vie]] Is Flesh, Web Anti Lonely

 [[Explicitly Showcased/People/Special Ones/Roo/STOWAWAY SLUT (FREE)\|Roo]] Desolation Lonely Maybe?
 Thats A Weird Dynamic; Possibly Eye
 Its Just That Amongst The Desolation Behaviour Theirs A Layer Of "Oh No, Please Dont Try To Hurt [[Branches/Me\|Me]]" Could Be As A Defence Or Even An Offence (Like A Dart Frog Or An Angler Fish)
 It Could Also Be Completely Seperate; I Guess What Im Trying To Say Is The Push And Pull Game They Play Can Either Be For Fun Or By Nature And Those Two Things Mean Completely Different Manifestations
+Anti Web Definitely

-[[Explicitly Showcased/People/Special Ones/Ash/Tiddy Gremlin\|Ash]] Though....[[Explicitly Showcased/People/Special Ones/Ash/Tiddy Gremlin\|Ash]] Is So The Eye Its Spooky, Heavy Lonely Follow Up In My Opinion
+[[Explicitly Showcased/People/Special Ones/Ash/Tiddy Gremlin\|Ash]] Though....[[Explicitly Showcased/People/Special Ones/Ash/Tiddy Gremlin\|Ash]] Is So Anti Eye Its Spooky, Heavy Lonely But Probably Not Main In My Opinion

 Dee Im Speculating Flesh Secondary?
+Anti Hunt

 #### The language of flowers